 (CNN) Green New Deal fits perfectly on a bumper sticker.

-But the proposal, which is on its way to becoming a litmus test for the Democratic Party's many 2020 contenders, isn't a simple fix for what ails the US.
+But the proposal isn't a simple fix for what ails the US.
 It would equal taking American society back to the drawing board and rebuilding it from the safety net up.

 What was entered as official legislative language on Capitol Hill declares the government should take a stronger position on everything from cutting carbon emissions to giving every American a job to working with family farmers to retrofitting every building in the country.